Human placentophagy: Maternal placentophagy

 Maternal placentophagy is defined as "a mother's ingestion of her own placenta postpartum, in any form, at any time".
 Of the more than 4000 species of placental mammals, most, including herbivores, regularly engage in maternal placentophagy, thought to be an instinct to hide any trace of childbirth from predators in the wild.
 The exceptions to placentophagy include mainly humans, pinnipeds, sirenia, cetaceans, perissodactyls, and camelids.

 Non-maternal placentophagy

 Non-maternal placentophagy is defined as "the ingestion of the placenta by any person other than the mother, at any time".
 Such instances of placentophagy have been attributed to the following: a shift toward carnivorousness at birth, specific hunger, and general hunger.
 With most Eutherian mammals, the placenta is consumed postpartum by the mother.
 Historically, humans more commonly consume the placenta of another woman under special circumstances.

 Historical occurrences

 In a 1979 article in the Bulletin of the New York Academy of Medicine, William Ober evaluated the possibility that certain ancient cultures that practiced human sacrifice also practiced human placentophagy.
 However, a 2010 survey of 179 societies found that none practices placentophagy regularly.
 A 2007 study similarly found that placentophagy has never been described as a culturally normative practice in any historical source.

-Placentophagy might have occurred during the Siege of Jerusalem (587 BC), due to the famine experienced by the Judeans, according to scholar Jack Miles in his Pulitzer Prize-winning God: A Biography.